SpriteSixis/Prompt-Generator-for-AI-Text-to-Image-Models/README.md

 *(The **Randomize** Button in action.)*

 - **Randomize Button**: Populates categories with a set number of random words.
+- **Prompts Randomness Slider**: Controls how sequential versus random the word selection is.
+At 0 (Sequential), words are picked in order from each category (A, A, A, B, B, B...), which is great for testing consistency or creating variations on a theme.
+At 1 (Full chaos), words are completely randomized (C, A, E, B, D...), perfect for maximum variety and surprise.
+You can fine-tune anywhere in between to find the sweet spot for your workflow.
 - **Generate Button**: The star of the show, which makes everything happen. `Shift + Alt + G`
 - **Undo Delete Category Button**: Restores deleted category containers.
 - **Add All to Template Button**: Adds the `[CATEGORY]` name of all the containers with an active include checkbox to the template.